 Various rates apply; some States have no income tax whilst some are as high as 12%.
 The average is around 5%.

 Generally not higher than 1 or 2 percent.
 The main exception is New York City and rates are often indexed each year for inflation.

 The income tax year in the US is the calendar year.

+The US taxes its citizens and individuals, who are resident for income tax purposes, on their world-wide income.
+Where the income is sourced in a foreign country, the US will typically allow a credit for the tax paid on that income.
 A query which often arises in respect of Australians in the US is how to treat Australian dividend income for US tax purposes.
 The answer is that they should report the unfranked amount and the franked amounts as qualified dividends in the US.
 The imputation credit is not income and is not a credit in the US return.